tidy-finance/website/docs/index.md

 3. Embrace functional programming.
 4. Design for humans.

 In particular, we heavily draw on a set of packages called the [`tidyverse`](https://tidyverse.tidyverse.org/index.html) [@Wickham2019].
 The `tidyverse` is a consistent set of packages for all data analysis tasks, ranging from importing and wrangling to visualizing and modeling data with the same grammar.
-In addition to explicit tidy principles, the `tidyverse` has further benefits: (i) if you master one package, it is easier to master others, and (ii) the core packages are developed and maintained by the Public Benefit Company RStudio, Inc.
+In addition to explicit tidy principles, the `tidyverse` has further benefits: (i) if you master one package, it is easier to master others, and (ii) the core packages are developed and maintained by the Public Benefit Company Posit.
 These core packages contained in the `tidyverse` are: `ggplot2` [@ggplot2], `dplyr` [@dplyr], `tidyr` [@tidyr], `readr` [@readr], `purrr` [@purrr], `tibble` [@tibble], `stringr` [@stringr], and `forcats` [@forcats].

 ::: {.rmdnote}
 Throughout the book we use the native pipe `|>`, a powerful tool to clearly express a sequence of operations.
 Readers familiar with the `tidyverse` may be used to the predecessor `%>%` that is part of the `magrittr` package.
 For all our applications, the native and `magrittr` pipe behave identically, so we opt for the one that is simpler and part of base R. For a more thorough discussion on the subtle differences between the two pipes, we refer to the [second edition](https://r4ds.hadley.nz/workflow-pipes.html) of @Wickham2016.
 :::
+\index{Pipe}

 ## Prerequisites {.unnumbered}

 Before we continue, make sure you have all the software you need for this book:

-- [Install R and RStudio](https://rstudio-education.github.io/hopr/starting.html#starting).
-To get a walk-through of the installation for every major operating system, follow the steps outlined [in this summary](https://rstudio-education.github.io/hopr/starting.html#starthng).
-The whole process should be done in a few clicks.
+- [Install R and RStudio.](https://rstudio-education.github.io/hopr/starting.html#starting) To get a walk-through of the installation for every major operating system, follow the steps outlined [in this summary.](https://rstudio-education.github.io/hopr/starting.html#starthng) The whole process should be done in a few clicks.
 If you wonder about the difference: R is an open-source language and environment for statistical computing and graphics, free to download and use.
 While R runs the computations, RStudio is an integrated development environment that provides an interface by adding many convenient features and tools.
 We suggest doing all the coding in RStudio.
 - Open RStudio and install the `tidyverse`.
 Not sure how it works?
 You find helpful information on how to install packages in this [brief summary](https://rstudio-education.github.io/hopr/packages2.html).

 If you are new to R, we recommend starting with the following sources:

 - A very gentle and good introduction into the workings of R can be found in the form of the [weighted dice project](https://rstudio-education.github.io/hopr/project-1-weighted-dice.html).
 Once you are done setting up R on your machine, try to follow the instructions in this project.
 - The main book on the `tidyverse`, @Wickham2016 is available online and for free: [R for Data Science](https://r4ds.had.co.nz/introduction.html) explains the majority of the tools we use in our book.
-- If you are an instructor searching for effectively teach R and data science methods, we recommend to take a look on the excellent [data science toolbox](https://datasciencebox.org/) by [Mine Cetinkaya-Rundel](https://mine-cr.com/about/).
+- If you are an instructor searching for effectively teach R and data science methods, we recommend to take a look on the excellent [data science toolbox](https://datasciencebox.org/) by [Mine Cetinkaya-Rundel.](https://mine-cr.com/about/)
 - RStudio provides a range of excellent [cheat sheets](https://www.rstudio.com/resources/cheatsheets/) with extensive information on how to use the `tidyverse` packages.

 ## About the authors {.unnumbered}

 We met at the [Vienna Graduate School of Finance](https://www.vgsf.ac.at/) from which each of us graduated with a different focus but a shared passion: coding with R. We continue to sharpen our R skills as part of our current occupations:

-* [Christoph Scheuch](https://christophscheuch.github.io/) is the Director of Product at the social trading platform [wikifolio.com](https://www.wikifolio.com/).
-He is responsible for product planning, execution, and monitoring and manages a team of data scientists to analyze user behavior and develop data-driven products.
+* [Christoph Scheuch](https://christophscheuch.github.io/) is the Director of Product at the social trading platform [wikifolio.com.](https://www.wikifolio.com/) He is responsible for product planning, execution, and monitoring and manages a team of data scientists to analyze user behavior and develop data-driven products.
 Christoph is also an external lecturer at the Vienna University of Economics and Business where he teaches finance students how to manage empirical projects.
-* [Stefan Voigt](https://voigtstefan.me/) is an Assistant Professor of Finance at the [Department of Economics at the University in Copenhagen](https://www.economics.ku.dk/) and a research fellow at the [Danish Finance Institute](https://danishfinanceinstitute.dk/).
-His research focuses on blockchain technology, high-frequency trading, and financial econometrics.
+* [Stefan Voigt](https://voigtstefan.me/) is Assistant Professor of Finance at the [Department of Economics at the University in Copenhagen](https://www.economics.ku.dk/) and a research fellow at the [Danish Finance Institute.](https://danishfinanceinstitute.dk/) His research focuses on blockchain technology, high-frequency trading, and financial econometrics.
 Stefan’s research has been published in the leading finance and econometrics journals.
 He teaches parts of this book in his courses on empirical finance for students and practitioners.
-* [Patrick Weiss](https://sites.google.com/view/patrick-weiss) is a postdoctoral researcher at the [Vienna University of Economics and Business](https://www.wu.ac.at/en/) and an external lecturer at the [Reykjavik University](https://en.ru.is).
-His research activity centers around the intersection of empirical asset pricing and corporate finance.
+* [Patrick Weiss](https://sites.google.com/view/patrick-weiss) is a postdoctoral researcher at the [Vienna University of Economics and Business](https://www.wu.ac.at/en/) and an external lecturer at the [Reykjavik University.](https://en.ru.is) His research activity centers around the intersection of empirical asset pricing and corporate finance.
 Patrick is especially passionate about empirical asset pricing and has published research in a top journal in financial economics.

 ## License {.unnumbered}